Linoleic acid

 DefinitionThis section has been translated automatically.

-Linoleic acid or linseed oil acid (from Latin "Linum" linseed), is an unsaturated essential fatty acid with 18 carbon atoms, which belongs to the 2-omega-6-acids because of its second double bonds.
+Linoleic acid, also known as linolenic acid (from the Latin "linum" flax), is an unsaturated essential fatty acid with 18 carbon atoms, which belongs to the 2-omega-6 acids due to its second double bond.

-Linoleic acid appears as a fatty, colorless, yellow oil that is highly soluble in organic solvents and insoluble in water.
+Linoleic acid appears as a fatty, colorless, yellow oil that is easily soluble in organic solvents and insoluble in water.

 Salts of linoleic acid are called linoleates.
-Gylceryl linoleate (INCI) is used in cosmetic products as emollient and emulsifier.
+Gylceryl linoleate (INCI) is used in cosmetics as an emollient and emulsifier.

-The medical significance of linoleic acid in particular for the immunological defense mechanisms of the skin still requires further investigations.
+The medical significance of linoleic acid, in particular for immunological defense mechanisms of the skin, still requires further investigation.

 LiteratureThis section has been translated automatically.